What is a data breach, how does one happen, and what should you do next?

 How do breaches occur?

 Data breaches can originate from a number of sources.
 Although cybercrime and hacking is the top method of network penetration, this is not the only way that unwanted visitors are forcing their way into networks.
-According to a report generated by Verizon, one of the world’s top security and GDPR compliance companies, the top 6 methods of breaking into networks are:
+According to a report by Verizon, one of the world’s top security and GDPR compliance companies, the top 6 methods of breaking into networks are:

 This is when individuals are careless with company data.
 It could be the theft of paperwork with credit card numbers written down on it or a laptop stolen from the back of a car.